Conversion therapy: Legal status

-Some jurisdictions have criminal bans on the practice of conversion therapy, including Malta, Spain, France, Germany, Albania, Mexico and Canada.
-In other countries, including Brazil, Ecuador, and Taiwan, medical professionals are barred from practicing conversion therapy.
+Some jurisdictions have criminal bans on the practice of conversion therapy, including Canada, Ecuador, France, Germany, Malta, Mexico and Spain.
+In other countries, including Albania, Brazil, Chile, Vietnam and Taiwan, medical professionals are barred from practicing conversion therapy.

 In some states, lawsuits against conversion therapy providers for fraud have succeeded, but in other jurisdictions those claiming fraud must prove that the perpetrator was intentionally dishonest.
 Thus, a provider who genuinely believes conversion therapy is effective could not be convicted.

 Conversion therapy on minors may amount to child abuse.

 Human rights

-In 2020 the International Rehabilitation Council for Torture Victims released an official statement that conversion therapy is torture.
+In 2020, the International Rehabilitation Council for Torture Victims released an official statement that conversion therapy is torture.
 The same year, UN Independent Expert on sexual orientation and gender identity, Victor Madrigal-Borloz, said that conversion therapy practices are "inherently discriminatory, that they are cruel, inhuman and degrading treatment, and that depending on the severity or physical or mental pain and suffering inflicted to the victim, they may amount to torture".
 He recommended that it should be banned across the world.
-In 2021 Ilias Trispiotis and Craig Purshouse argue that conversion therapy violates the prohibition against degrading treatment under Article 3 of the European Convention on Human Rights, leading to a state obligation to prohibit it.
+In 2021, Ilias Trispiotis and Craig Purshouse argue that conversion therapy violates the prohibition against degrading treatment under Article 3 of the European Convention on Human Rights, leading to a state obligation to prohibit it.
+In February 2023 Commissioner for Human Rights, Dunja Mijatović, qualified those practices as "irreconcilable with several guarantees under the European Convention on Human Rights" and having no place in a human rights-based society urging the Member States of the Council of Europe to ban them for both adults and minors, later in July 2023 she advocated for clear actions during a public hearing at the European Parliament studying different approaches to legally ban "conversion therapies" in the European Union.
+In September 2024 it was reported that the European Union is considering banning "conversion therapies" across its Member States, while a European Citizens' Initiative that started collecting signatures in May 2024 is also calling on the European Commission to outlaw such practices.

+In media

+Efforts to change sexual orientation have been depicted and discussed in popular culture and various media.
+Some examples include: Boy Erased, The Miseducation of Cameron Post, Book of Mormon musical, Ratched, and documentary features Pray Away, Homotherapy: A Religious Sickness.